cleder/stanbol.client/README.rst

 the old `IKS-WIKI <http://wiki.iks-project.eu/index.php/FISE>`_).
 Edutainment:  Watch the `Video by Olivier Grisel <http://blogs.nuxeo.com/dev/2010/08/introducing-fise-the-restful-semantic-engine.html>`_

-FISE offers a RESTful API with basically three methods of interaction:
+Stanbol offers a RESTful API with basically three methods of interaction:

 engines
-    stateless interface, submit content to the fise engines and get the resulting enhancements formatted as RDF at once without storing anything on the server-side.
+    stateless interface, submit content to the stanbol engines and get the resulting enhancements formatted as RDF at once without storing anything on the server-side.